Home pregnancy tests are typically accurate. However, in some instances, a test may produce a false-positive result.

-Several factors can lead to a false-positive or a negative reading.
-This article discusses some of the potential causes of a woman getting a false-positive pregnancy test reading.
+Several factors can lead to a false reading.
+This article discusses some of the potential causes of a person getting a false-positive pregnancy test reading.

 Home pregnancy tests vary depending on the brand, and each one will have detailed instructions to follow for accuracy.

-Some kits require the user to place a test stick in her urine stream.
-Others may use a urine collection cup to either dip a pregnancy stick in or to retrieve urine from with a dropper for placement on the test stick.
+Some kits require a person to place a test stick in their urine stream.
+Others may use a urine collection cup.
+A person will then dip a pregnancy stick into this cup or retrieve urine with a dropper to place on the test stick.

 The way the test reveals a positive or negative result also depends on the brand and can include:

 Importantly, a person taking a pregnancy test should be aware that even a faint plus sign or a line

 However, not all positive pregnancy tests mean the person is pregnant.
 There are some occasions when a pregnancy test can give a false-positive reading.

 People should speak with their doctor for further evaluation if they receive a positive pregnancy test.